jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

         └── child_of_sibling_of_child

     5 directories, 3 files

+  ..
+TIP:: Your terminal_ may use colors to show the difference between directories_ and files_

 * I want to make a file in ``child_of_child``.
 I use `change directory`_ to go to its parent first